josephblais/josephblais/README.md

       </a>
       <br />
       <p><a href="https://github.com/josephblais/tweeter">Repo</a></p>
-      <p>A single-page Twitter cloen that allows users to create and post new tweets.</p>
+      <p>A single-page Twitter clone that allows users to create and post new tweets.</p>
       <details>
         <summary>More</summary>
         <br />